dylangamachefl/pod-scribe/QUICKSTART.md

 ## 🎙️ How to Transcribe

-The transcription process runs separately from the main application to keep your system responsive while using the GPU.
+The transcription service runs automatically in Docker, processing queued episodes using your GPU.

 ### 1. Queue Episodes
 - Go to `http://localhost:3000`